project-tsurugi/tanzawa/modules/tgdump/README.md

-# `tgdump` - Tsurugi Table Dump Tool
+# `tgdump` - Tsurugi Dump Tool

-Tsurugi Table Dump Tool extracts the contents of table data and saves them on files.
+Tsurugi Dump Tool extracts the contents of table data or query result and saves them on files.

 ## Build and Install